Canadian Merger Arbitrage: BCE Acquires Manitoba Telecom Services

-Due to the low trading volume for the US ticker (OTCPK:MOBAF), purchasing shares of Manitoba Telecom Services (NYSE:MTS) on the Toronto stock exchange with liquidity above C$1 million per day is recommended.
+Due to the low trading volume for the US ticker (OTCPK:MOBAF), purchasing shares of Manitoba Telecom Services (MTS) on the Toronto stock exchange with liquidity above C$1 million per day is recommended.
 The market cap of MTS is C$2.8 billion.
 BCE is listed in Toronto and New York with a market cap above $38 billion and sufficient liquidity.

 Deal consideration and upside